angelmf97/fisherGO/README.md

 # fisherGO

-This programme is used to determine the enriched annotation terms within a list of genes, using the Fisher's exact test with the Bonferroni correction.
-Given the annotated genome (GO, IPRO or KEGG) of the organism, a list of selected genes, and a set of genes to compare them with, the programme creates .xlsx files containing the enriched terms with their description and p-values.
+This programme is used to determine the enriched annotation terms within a list of genes/proteins, using the Fisher's exact test with the Bonferroni correction.
+Given the annotated genome/proteome (GO, IPRO or KEGG) of the organism, a list of selected genes/proteins, and a set of genes/proteins to compare them with, the programme creates .xlsx files containing the enriched terms with their description and p-values.

 # Usage